mahshadmoradi/mahshadmoradi.github.io/_pages/personal.md

 author_profile: true
 ---

-Outside of academics, I enjoy exploring creative and physical pursuits.
-Recently, I’ve begun learning **aerial dance** and playing the **handpan**.
-I also hold a **2nd Dan black belt in Taekwondo** and used to spend time painting.
-Beyond that, I love **traveling** and discovering new places, cultures, and perspectives.
+I like exploring new hobbies and experiences alongside my academic work.
+Recently, I started learning aerial dance and playing the handpan.
+I also have a 2nd Dan black belt in Taekwondo, and I used to spend time painting.
+I love traveling as well, especially discovering new places, cultures, and perspectives.